markhunte/Hype-CoreData-Example/README.md

 or :

-You can make a one off donation by  using gumroad
+You can make a one off donation by  downloading via gumroad

  https://gumroad.com/markhunte